DistrictDataLabs/PyCon2017/poster/README.md

 - Which features are most predictive?
 - Empty or occupied?

+### Radviz and ParallelCoordinates

-Use Radial Visualizations or Parallel Coordinates to look for class separability!
+Use Yellowbrick Radial Visualizations or Parallel Coordinates to look for class separability!

 ![occupancy_radviz](figures/occupancy_radviz.png)